aowis-org/AOWIS-SERVER-Standalone/README.md

 ### Windows / macOS
 For cross-compiling from Linux, you can use a Docker-based setup.

+Compiling for Windows is tested and works well, the macOS one only compiles for outdated intel-mac.

 #### Prepare the Docker Container
 Run: